InterStella0/gfl-ze-watcher/front-gfl/README.md

-# GFL ZE Front end
+# ZE Graph Frontend

-This is using React.js, Vite and React-Router to display the backend.
+This is using Next.js with React.js to display the frontend.